our data and FAQs

 All our values are displayed in CO2e, which means ‘carbon dioxide equivalents’.
 This tells us the total impact of a product based on all the greenhouse gas emissions released.

 Whilst carbon dioxide is the main greenhouse gas, there are many others including methane and nitrous oxide.
-In order to properly assess the ‘global warming potential’ (GWP) of a product, all the greenhouse gasses must be assesed.
-Therefore, all the gasses produced are converted into carbon dioxide equivalents, allowing us to create a single value explaining the GWP of the product.
+In order to properly assess the ‘global warming potential’ (GWP) of a product, all these gasses must be assessed.

 You can read more about this on the Eurostat website.

 My Emissions uses a global ‘fair daily food emissions’, allowing us to display each serving as a percentage of your fair daily amount.
 This value, currently 3.05kg CO2e/day, is based on current GHG levels and the amount the UN says we must reduce these emissions in order to limit global warming to less than 1.5 degrees.
 You can read more about this here.

 Like nutritional information, we also use a traffic light system, which categorises a food as ‘low’, ‘medium’, or ‘high’.
 When ranking a food, we always look at its impact per 100g, rather than the given serving.
 Again, this is just like nutritional information, and means that different foods, products, and recipes can be compared fairly.